twisted/twisted/docs/projects/core/howto/systemd.rst

-The ``multi-user.target`` is an example of a http://www.freedesktop.org/software/systemd/man/systemd.special.html.
+The ``multi-user.target`` is an example of a `"special" systemd unit <http://www.freedesktop.org/software/systemd/man/systemd.special.html>`_.
 Later in this tutorial you will learn how to use another special unit - the ``sockets.target`` .

 Test that the service is automatically restarted